News

 Three Stocks to Avoid or Sell Next Week

-[stock_market_widget type=”accordion” template=”extended” color=”#5679FF” assets=”BKH” start_expanded=”true” display_currency_symbol=”true” api=”yf”]
+[stock_market_widget type=”accordion” template=”extended” color=”#5679FF” assets=”BBBY” start_expanded=”true” display_currency_symbol=”true” api=”yf”]

-[stock_market_widget type=”accordion” template=”extended” color=”#5679FF” assets=”UBER” start_expanded=”true” display_currency_symbol=”true” api=”yf”]
+[stock_market_widget type=”accordion” template=”extended” color=”#5679FF” assets=”ASTI” start_expanded=”true” display_currency_symbol=”true” api=”yf”]

-[stock_market_widget type=”accordion” template=”extended” color=”#5679FF” assets=”OPEN” start_expanded=”true” display_currency_symbol=”true” api=”yf”]
+[stock_market_widget type=”accordion” template=”extended” color=”#5679FF” assets=”BIG” start_expanded=”true” display_currency_symbol=”true” api=”yf”]

 Three Stocks to Avoid or Sell Next Week

-[stock_market_widget type=”accordion” template=”info” color=”#5679FF” assets=”BKH” start_expanded=”true” display_currency_symbol=”true” api=”yf”]
+[stock_market_widget type=”accordion” template=”extended” color=”#5679FF” assets=”LMND” start_expanded=”true” display_currency_symbol=”true” api=”yf”]

-[stock_market_widget type=”accordion” template=”info” color=”#5679FF” assets=”FNKO” start_expanded=”true” display_currency_symbol=”true” api=”yf”]
+[stock_market_widget type=”accordion” template=”extended” color=”#5679FF” assets=”ASTI” start_expanded=”true” display_currency_symbol=”true” api=”yf”]

 Carvana (CVNA)

 Used car prices skyrocketed coming out of the pandemic.
 However, it looks like the used car market is entering a correction, with some analysts calling for an impending collapse.
-The Manheim Used Vehicle Value Index showed that used car prices sank 14.9% year-over-year in December 2022, the largest annualized price decline in the 26-year history of that index.
+The Manheim Used Vehicle Value Index showed that used car prices sank 14.9% year-over-year in December 2022, the most significant annualized price decline in the 26-year history of that index.

 Due to the steep decline in used car prices, Carvana stock has lost 95% of its value over the last 12 months.
 The company’s profit per vehicle was lower by 25% in 2022.
 Meanwhile, its total debt stands at $9.25 billion, with only $650 million of cash on hand.
-There have also been confirmed media reports that the company’s creditors have signed an agreement on handling negotiations with Carvana if it goes bankrupt.
+There have also been confirmed media reports that the company’s creditors have signed an agreement on how to handle negotiations with Carvana if it goes bankrupt.
 That’s not a good sign.

-[stock_market_widget type=”accordion” template=”info” color=”#5679FF” assets=”CVNA” start_expanded=”true” display_currency_symbol=”true” api=”yf”]
+[stock_market_widget type=”accordion” template=”extended” color=”#5679FF” assets=”CVNA” start_expanded=”true” display_currency_symbol=”true” api=”yf”]

 Popular Posts